 - All your company’s convertible notes will share the same maturity date regardless of when they are issued

-- Interest is set at 5% per year and accrues monthly
+- Interest is set between 3% and 10% per year and accrues monthly

 - The valuation cap is negotiable according to your agreement with your investors

 - The note can also contain a minimum conversion trigger

 - Like the Gust Launch SAFE, it is only available to accredited investors

 The Gust Launch Convertible Note provides the elevated terms and considerations that most syndicated angel groups, early stage funds, and other professional seed investors have come to expect, including interest, maturity, industry-standard discount rates, and basic investor protections and rights.
 Where the Gust Launch Convertible Note differs is its valuation cap: if a subsequent group of noteholders receives a lower valuation cap than an earlier group, the earlier investors will also receive the lower valuation cap, but future noteholders can receive a higher valuation cap without triggering any changes to the previous noteholders.
 Essentially, earlier money will always get the most optimum terms—just as risk-tolerant early-stage investors expect.

 Crucially, the Gust Launch SAFE and Convertible Note work together: early-stage investors can sequentially participate in a pre-debt and debt round with confidence knowing that the company is in a good equity position to pursue a preferred stock investment, and founders can conduct multiple pre-seed rounds across multiple notes without being surprised at the cascading dilution when all their convertible instruments turn into equity at the first preferred stock raise.
 Unlike the one-off non-integrated instruments in general use today, the Gust Launch convertible stack is simple and easy to understand, especially in terms of how dilution will affect all parties when the company successfully raises its first priced round.